 At Jurewitz Law Group Injury & Accident Lawyers in Tampa, we are passionate about fighting for the rights of car accident victims.
 Our founding attorney is a seasoned litigator with nearly 25 years of experience.
 He knows how to stand up to the insurance companies and has a strong track record of getting the results his clients deserve.

-If you are unsure whether you have a case, we offer free consultations to help you understand your legal options.
+If you are unsure whether you have a case, our law firm offers free consultations to help you understand your legal options.
 Call us today at (619) 233-5020 for your free case review and take your first step toward justice.

 Contact Us